scprivate/CYOA-Maker/README.md

-# Amridell's Easy to Use CYOA creator (AKA how I make CYOAs)
+# Ogkloo's Easy to Use CYOA creator (AKA how I make CYOAs)
 I can't use photoshop, so I did a few CYOAs in HTML.
 Eventually I thought to myself "Hey, I should automate this".
 I felt like an idiot for doing all that work over and over in a text editor.

 # How to use this